 - Teachers with Apps: 50 best iPad Apps for Reading Disabilities

-Physical (including chemical)
+Physical (including chemical and neurological)

 - C-Leg prosthetics – The C-Leg is the original, most popular computerized prosthetic leg